 The Trello-like Kanban task board looks like this:

-Ryver task manager
+Ryver task board

 Is it the task manager that Slack lacks?
 Integrations with to-do lists and task managers make it possible to effectively manage tasks in Slack.